olivercalazans/IFRN/2S - Programação para Redes/README.md

 - **eleicoes.py** - This code makes a request to TSE for election data from the chosen year and creates a list with the candidate data.
 It's possible to save a file with this data.

 - **socket_imagem.py** - This code downloads an image or PDF from the provided URL and saves the header data into a file.

-- **servidor_multifunc.py** - A server that has various functions such as chat, file download/upload, etc.